Twitch streamer Kai Cenat's 'giveaway' sparks chaos in Manhattan

 People were seen hurling objects, tearing down barricades, and climbing atop the train station entrance's roof.

-Subway trains were passing the Union Square station, BBC's partner US CBS reported, and police urged people to avoid the area.
+Subway trains were passing the Union Square station, the BBC's US partner CBS reported, as police urged people to avoid the area.

 There have been no reports of serious injuries so far.